 These financial statements have been prepared in accordance with the Statement of Recommended Practice (SORP): Accounting for Further and Higher Education 2019 and in accordance with Financial Reporting Standards (FRS 102).
 The College is a public benefit entity and therefore has applied the relevant public benefit requirement of FRS 102.
 The financial statements are prepared in accordance with the historical cost convention (modified by the revaluation of fixed assets and derivative financial instruments).
-The financial statements are prepared in accordance with the Republic of Ireland (FRS 102).
+The financial statements are prepared in accordance with the Financial Reporting Standard applicable in the UK and the Republic of Ireland (FRS 102).
 The following accounting policies have been applied consistently in dealing with items which are considered material in relation to the financial statements.